KarolinaGa/How_to_Start_a_Podcast/Recording .md

 (from left to right)

-- Pause - temporarily stops recording or playing
+- Pause: temporarily stops recording or playing

--  Play - playback from where the cursor is, you can also play a selected fragment
+-  Play: playback from where the cursor is, you can also play a selected fragment

-- Stop - stops recording or playing the audio
+- Stop: stops recording or playing the audio

-- Skip to Start - skips to the beginning of the recording
+- Skip to Start: skips to the beginning of the recording

-- Skip to End - skips to the end of the recording
+- Skip to End: skips to the end of the recording

-- Record - starts recording
+- Record: starts recording